On this dayJul 29, 1880

 Ms. Williams’s ad was titled “Information Wanted of My Children.”
 In 1860 in Missouri, the ad explained, a man named Jacob Certain sold her to a man named Buren Wardell, who lived in Memphis, Tennessee.
 Ms. Williams’s ad also shares the ages of her daughters when she was parted from them: Millie, the oldest, was nine years old, while Mary was six years old.
 “It will be twenty years in October since I saw them,” Ms. Williams wrote, “and I would be more than glad to hear from them.”

 The threat of being ripped apart from loved ones was an ever-present fear for enslaved families.
 After emancipation, “information wanted ads” like the one placed by Nancy Williams were placed in publications throughout the country as separated families attempted to reconnect with their loved ones after being torn apart by slavery, over many miles and many years.
-Parents like Ms. Williams were robbed, unable to watch their children grow and stripped of strong familial bonds.
+Parents like Ms. Williams were traumatized, pulled away from their children, taken from families creating immeasurable grief and despair.
 Though many retained hope and worked hard to reunite with their relatives, very few succeeded in locating their loved ones.

 The Legacy Museum: From Enslavement to Mass Incarceration explores the devastating history and continuing impact of the domestic slave trade in Alabama and throughout the country, including the inhumane separation of loved ones like Nancy Williams and her daughters (you can also learn more in EJI’s report, Slavery in America: The Montgomery Slave Trade).
 See more of the ads, like the one placed by Nancy Williams, after emancipation here.